EVEprosper/ProsperAPI/docs/build.md

 # Building Prosper API
-To help deploy Prosper API services, a .deb builder/installer has been developed
+To help deploy Prosper API services, a .deb builder/installer has been developed.

 # Notes